Connor-Sebastian-S/timeline_visualiser/readme.md

 # Interactive Timeline Visualiser

-A sophisticated web-based tool that enables users to create visually appealing, interactive timelines from structured CSV data with optional image support.
+A web-based tool that enables users to create visually appealing, interactive timelines from structured CSV data with optional image support.

 https://connor-sebastian-s.github.io/timeline_visualiser/

 ## Overview

-The Interactive Timeline Visualiser transforms chronological data into an engaging visual experience.
+The Interactive Timeline Visualiser transforms chronological data into a visual experience.
 Users can upload CSV data containing event information along with accompanying images to generate an interactive timeline that displays events along a flowing path.
 Each event is represented by a clickable bubble that reveals detailed information and associated images when selected.

 ## Features

-- **Intuitive Data Input**: Upload timeline data via a simple CSV format with drag-and-drop functionality
+- **Data Input**: Upload timeline data via a simple CSV format with drag-and-drop functionality
 - **Image Support**: Include images for each event by uploading a ZIP file with organised folders
 - **Interactive Visualisation**: Navigate through events displayed on a dynamic, flowing timeline
 - **Detailed Event View**: Click on events to view comprehensive information including dates, descriptions, and associated images